ALCEDIAG and epigenetics

 RNA editing and pathologies

-ALCEDIAG researchers have discovered a biological brain signature for suicide, based on the identification of RNA editing biomarkers.
+ALCEDIAG initially focused on RNA editing modifications in the brains of patients who committed suicide, thus discovering a biological brain signature for suicide, based on the identification of RNA editing biomarkers.

 ALCEDIAG then focused on blood biomarkers signatures and has been conducting several clinical studies to assess the performance of these signatures in different settings and for different mental disorders.
 More than 600 patients have been tested, primarily for depression and suicidal behaviors.